World Vegetarian Day 2025: Benefits, History & Recipes

 - Breakfast: Oatmeal + cinnamon + fruit

-- Lunch: Hummus & veggie sandwich (or wrap) + side fruit
+- Lunch: Hummus and veggie sandwich or wrap + fruit

 - Dinner: Veggie chili (beans + tomatoes + onion + spices) with cornbread or rice